Menu

 The children had the most amazing Christmas dinner today thanks to the kitchen staff, they then enjoyed a dance to festive music.

-In KS1 the children joined Father Stephens for an Advent liturgy today, Father Stephens read A reading from the Gospel of Luke.
+In KS1 the children joined Father Stephens for an Advent liturgy today, Father Stephens read a reading from the Gospel of Luke.
 (Luke 3:4–6) We reflected upon, Advent a very special time when we get ready for Jesus’ birthday at Christmas.
 Advent is a time of waiting, hoping, and preparing our hearts for Jesus.
 The liturgy linked to the children's learning in class, the children have learnt about the Annunciation of Mary, the Christmas story, how Christians prepare for the birth of Christ and how to put this into action.

 Our RE learning this half term.
 The children learnt about the Annunciation of Mary, listened to Mary’s Magnificat and then learnt how to put scripture into practice.